-Addiction is defined as compulsively consuming a mind altering drug or repeating a behavior despite its adverse consequences.
+Addiction is defined as compulsively consuming a mind-altering drug or repeating a behavior despite its adverse consequences.
 Addiction goes beyond drugs and alcohol.
-It also includes engaging in behaviors that are destructive like gambling away necessary funds, overeating, binging and purging and compulsive sexual acts to name a few.
+It also includes engaging in behaviors that are destructive like gambling away necessary funds, overeating, binging and purging, and compulsive sexual acts to name a few.

 1. Consuming a substance or engaging in destructive behavior without being able to stop.

 Being unable to stop applies to the present inability to stop once consumption begins and their inability to stop altogether.
-For example, “The phenomenon of craving,” as described in the book of Alcoholics Anonymous in the Doctors Opinion, pg. xxx, is where the Alcoholic is incapacitated to stop consuming alcohol after the first drink.
+For example, “The phenomenon of craving,” as described in the book of Alcoholics Anonymous in the Doctors Opinion, pg. xxx is where the Alcoholic is incapacitated to stop consuming alcohol after the first drink.
 Meaning, once the person who is addicted to alcohol ingests that first drink, a phenomenon occurs where they must continue to consume.
 This is true of any addiction.
-It is a major cause to alcohol poisoning and drug overdose.
+It is a major cause of alcohol poisoning and drug overdose.
 It is largely recommended that complete abstinence is necessary to overcome addiction to substances.
 Conversely, when someone is addicted to a behavior, like overeating, then abstinence from trigger foods are more appropriate as it is impossible to abstain from food altogether.

 On a grander scale, there comes a point where a person crosses the line between recreational use/engagement and addiction.
-It is mainly characterized by their inability to stop using or engaging in this behavior altogether.
+It is mainly characterized by its inability to stop using or engaging in this behavior altogether.
 Eventually, substance abuse or self-destructive behaviors start to have consequences.
 At this time the potential addict may wish to stop their behavior but is unable to.
 Every firm resolution to stop is followed by failure.
 By this time, the person loses his or her power to choose.
 For example, an addict who goes to jail for stealing to pay for drugs may promise never to use again, but the minute they are let out they go back to their dealer and use again.

 2. Withdrawal symptoms

 Most addicts, if not all, are unable to see the severity of their addiction.
-Usually when confronted they bring up a series of excuses like “I can stop any time I want,” “I’m not hurting anyone but myself,” “If only… I would be able to stop.”
-Regardless of how terrible their reality may be they refuse to take responsibility and somehow convince themselves that it is not that bad.
+Usually, when confronted they bring up a series of excuses like “I can stop any time I want,” “I’m not hurting anyone but myself,” “If only… I would be able to stop.”
+Regardless of how terrible their reality maybe they refuse to take responsibility and somehow convince themselves that it is not that bad.
 Despite the consequences from a month or a week ago they justify their need to use and have no mental defense what so ever against engaging in their addiction.
 This is why medical treatment is incredibly important and highly recommended.

 4. Isolation and dropping hobbies

 Addiction is insidious.
 Eventually, it affects every single aspect of the addict’s life.
 If you or a loved one are concerned about addiction, you may notice that isolation is prevalent.
-Addicts stop showing up to family gatherings and stop hanging out with friends who don’t use.
+Addicts stop showing up to family gatherings and stop hanging out with friends who don’t use them.
 They stop participating in hobbies and activities that they once loved.
 Before you know it, their addiction is all they think about.
 The who, what, how and when of using is the only important thing.
 Their world becomes very small and dark and using is the only thing that matters.